EmbarkStudios/kajiya/README.md

 # 💡 kajiya

-A real-time global illumination renderer.
-Primarily a toy written for fun to explore various algorithms.
+A real-time global illumination renderer; primarily a toy written for fun to explore various algorithms.
 Uses Vulkan with ray-tracing extensions under the hood.

 Its general goal is to get as close as possible to path-traced reference at real-time rates in dynamic scenes, without any precomputed light transport, or manually placed light probes.